Relational to RDF Data Migration by Query Co-Evaluation: Relational to RDF Migration

 \item Finally, we determine the subjects, predicates, and objects for each output RDF row by examining the equations from the steps above and creating the (uniquely determined) minimal number of new fresh values / RDF blank nodes (indicated by ?s) required to complete the table below.
 We have, for example, that:

-The above RDF tuples contain two {\it blank nodes}, ?1 and ?2, representing Alice and Bob, respectively.
 The above table can be constructed by repeatedly re-writing the equations from the above steps into a normal form, or constructing a decision procedure for the equations and then creating an initial term model, or using congruence closure algorithms, or many techniques besides.
+The above RDF tuples contain two {\it blank nodes} (terms of string type not equivalent to any string)\cite{rdfsurv}, ?1 and ?2, representing Alice and Bob, respectively; the blank node $?1$ might be represented as $(a,r_0).$subject, for example.
 The above RDF tuples can be exported directly as e.g. XML or Turtle (.ttl), or closed under RDFS or OWL axioms as desired. \end{enumerate}